gydpku/OCM/README.md

   Note that the name of dataset is in lowercase.
 You can check them in the OCM file.

-# Pseudo code for OCM (The simplest form to help you understand the method)
+# Pseudo code for OCM (The simplest form to understand the method)
   Representation learning part

         x,y=x.cuda(),y.cuda() # get the new data input